Has the Embassy approved your Schengen Visa application?

-Important note: Please check the official website of the European Commission for notifications concerning the temporary reintroduction of border control within the Schengen Area in response to the Covid-19 pandemic (you can click here to visit the website).
+Important note: Please check the official website of the European Commission for notifications concerning the temporary reintroduction of border control within the Schengen Area in response to the Covid-19 pandemic (click here to visit their website).

 As we mentioned previously, your Schengen Visa does not grant you entrance into the Schengen Area.

 Below you will find the rules and entry requirements you should consider when crossing the Schengen borders.

 - The 90/180-day rule

 According to the 90/180-day rule for short-stay Schengen Visas, you must not spend more than 90 days within 180 days in the Schengen Area.

 We recommend you use a Visa calculator to calculate the remaining days under a Schengen short-stay Visa.

 If you break the 90/180-day rule, the immigration control authorities may ban you from entering the Schengen Member States.

 For further information about the 90/180-day rule, please check out this guide.